AndrewBregger/Oxy/docs/motivation.md

 # Implementation Details
 This is implemented in C++ in a C style.
-The only reason it is not in C is befor the use of generics and the already implemented containers.
+The only reason it is not in C is for the use of generics and the already implemented containers.